-You must hold an honours degree to study for our MA in Classical Studies course.
-Your degree need not be in the subject area, but you must have the basic skills expected of a graduate in that area and show some knowledge of classical studies.
-The part 1 module brings you up to date with the latest ideas and approaches in classical studies but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
-Before you start the MA you must be able to: write clear, concise, grammatically correct and accurately spelt prose read large quantities of text quickly, accurately and critically classify evidence precisely and assess its value and reliability argue logically, consistently and sceptically marshal various sorts of evidence to support a logical argument.
-If you would like help to assess your preparedness you can contact us for advice.
+You must hold an honours degree to study for our MA in Classical Studies.
+Although your degree need not be in Classical Studies, you must show some knowledge of the subject, together with the study skills expected of a graduate in this field.
+The part 1 module brings you up to date with the latest ideas and approaches, but it does not offer remedial undergraduate training if your qualifications and/or experience are inappropriate – if you’re in any doubt, please contact us before you enrol.
+To study successfully for this MA, you need to be able to: - write clear, concise, accurate prose - read large quantities of text quickly, accurately and critically - classify evidence precisely and assess its value and reliability - argue logically, consistently and sceptically - marshal various sorts of evidence to support a logical argument.

 Months of entry

 This fascinating course examines many different aspects of the ancient Greek and Roman worlds - their literature, history, philosophy, archaeology, languages and material cultures - through a scholarly tradition that is both fast-moving and long-standing.
 You will investigate the different disciplinary areas within Classical Studies, and you will come into direct contact with a wide range of evidence from classical antiquity including literary texts and material artefacts, which you'll examine from multiple theoretical and methodological perspectives.
 You will also acquire and develop research skills that will enhance your knowledge of the ancient Graeco-Roman world and prepare you for independent study, culminating in a dissertation.